Average Wrongful Death Lawsuit Settlements in Florida

 - Funeral expenses.

-When determining the value of the wrongful death settlement, any other damages incurred will also be factored in.
+When determining the value of a Florida wrongful death settlement, any other damages incurred will also be factored in.

 How Are Wrongful Death Settlements Paid Out?